SQL Inner Join: Linking Database Tables

 A relational database lets you use primary and foreign keys to connect your tables.
-The database manages the relationship, but only one table’s record set is returned when you query unless you link the data.
-The most common methods used to link data are outer joins and inner joins.
-This article discusses inner joins to return multiple tables’ rows related to a specific query.
+The database manages the relationship, but only one table’s result set returns when you query — unless you link the data.
+The most common methods used to link data are outer joins and inner joins, although there are different types of joins as well (such as self joins and left joins).

-Additionally, most relational databases such as Microsoft SQL Server and MySQL have auto-increment functionality.
+Most relational databases such as Microsoft SQL Server and MySQL have auto-increment functionality.
 Auto-increment columns automatically add 1 to the last record and insert the new number into a column.
 Some small businesses and database developers use this technique to create a primary key for the tables.
 Auto-incrementing columns guarantee that your tables always have a unique column.
 The SQL database will return an error if you attempt to create a duplicate primary key.
 But again, while it’s best practice to have this type of unique identifier, not everyone uses one.

-Foreign keys contain the same primary key value, but they are located in a related table.
-For instance, an ecommerce store has a table for customers and orders.
+Foreign keys contain the same primary key value, but they exist in a related table.
+For instance, an eCommerce store has a table for customers and orders.
 The customer table contains the primary key that identifies the customer, and the orders table contains a foreign key such as “CustomerId” that contains the customer’s primary key value in each record.
 This primary and foreign key relationship is the basis for your inner join queries.

 Writing an Inner Join Query